vvalleejo/vvalleejo/README.md

 <br><h2>👋 Hi there I'm Víctor Vallejo</h2></br>
 <br>I'm a spanish 🇪🇸 BEng Data Engineering & Systems Student.
-I have a huge interest and passion for AI, ML, DL, blockchain and finance.
+I have a strong academic background in Machine Learning, AI and mathematics.
+In addition I have a huge passion for Investments and Quantitative Finance, and my professional goal is to apply my technical model to the finance and banking field.
 In my free time I enjoy:</br>

 <li>🥊🤼‍ Training and watching MMA & Boxing.</li>
 <li>🏋 Lifting weights.</li>
-<li>📚 Reading & Online Courses.</li>
+<li>🌎 To travel and explore new places.</li>

 <h4>📬 Contact:</h4>
 <li><a href= "mailto:vvalleejo@gmail.com">E-mail</a></li>